psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ```

-This is followed by a statement for the defence, which appears to justify the claims that Carus WIlson had made, but also that any perceived libel was a very particular misreading of a more general statement thathad been intended.
+This is followed by a statement for the defence, which appears to justify the claims that Carus Wilson had made, but also that any perceived libel was a very particular misreading of a more general statement thathad been intended.

 ```{admonition} Representing Mr. Wilson
 :class: dropdown